OceanDataTools/openvdm_portoffice/INSTALL.md

 ### Apache2 Web-server

-The OpenVDMv2-PortOffice web-application is served by the Warehouse via the Apache2 Web-Server
+The OpenVDM-PortOffice web-application is served by the Warehouse via the Apache2 Web-Server

 Apache2 is installed by Ubuntu by default but additional Apache2 modules must be install and enabled.